ppy/osu-wiki/wiki/Tournaments/o!mLN/3/en.md

 ## Organisation

-The osu!mania LN Tournament 3 is run by various community members.
+The osu!mania LN Tournament 3 was run by various community members.

 | Position | Member(s) |
 | :-- | :-- |